Director of Clinical Career Support Services

 - Collaborate with ARCOM medical student interest groups to develop specialty specific events/programming.

-- Participate in Days at the Fort Career Counseling sessions.
+- Participate in Days at the Fort Career Counseling activities.

-- Track career development activities and maintain student Graduate Medical Education GME match/placement database.
+- Track career development activities and maintain student Graduate Medical Education GME match/placement database collaboratively with Clinical Medicine Department.

 - Distribute accurate match data (national and ARCOM specific).